mikevasiloff/sp-hover-card/README.md

 # SharePoint User Custom Hover Card
+> **June 2022 Update**: Somewhere between April 2022 and June 15th Microsoft updated the _GCC High_ and _DoD_ clouds to support the _native_ person hover experience.
+As a result this solution is no longer needed.

+Original (now outdated) article content is below with some strike-throughs were applicable:

-The default experience within the *GCC High* and *DoD* clouds for SharePoint Online does not show a hover card for users.
-This code repository provides working JSON column formatting to add a useful hover card.
+~~The default experience within the *GCC High* and *DoD* clouds for SharePoint Online does not show a hover card for users.~~  This code repository provides working JSON column formatting to add a useful hover card.

 ## Commercial Experience ##
 What you see in the *Commercial* and *GCC* cloud environments when hovering over a user is something like this: